-The table below sets forth, as of October 31, 1997, certain information with respect to the beneficial ownership of Capital Stock by (i) each person who is known by the Company to be the beneficial owner of more than 5% of any class or series of Capital Stock of the Company and (ii) each of the directors and executive officers of the Company and all directors and executive officers as a group.
+The table below sets forth, as of January 31, 1998, certain information with respect to the beneficial ownership of Capital Stock by (i) each person who is known by the Company to be the beneficial owner of more than 5% of Class B Common Stock of the Company on a fully diluted basis and (ii) each of the directors and executive officers of the Company and all directors and executive officers as a group.
 As of that date, the Company had outstanding the following amounts: Class A Common Stock--208,313 shares; Class B Common Stock--1,873,433 shares; Series A Preferred Stock--1,383,333 shares; Series B Preferred Stock--864,568 shares; Series C Preferred Stock--3,529,832 shares; and Senior Convertible Preferred Stock--657,495 shares.
 Each share of Class A Common Stock is convertible into 1.523148 shares of Class B Common Stock.
 This table also gives effect to shares that may be acquired pursuant to options and convertible preferred stock, as described in the footnotes below.